lostjared/mxdbg/README.md

 ### Required Environment Variables

-%o use the AI integration features, you must export these environment variables to use with ollama
+To use the AI integration features, you must export these environment variables to use with ollama

 ```bash
 export MXDBG_HOST="localhost"     # Your Ollama server URL can included port